Skip to content

 Practical Solution: Basic Patterns

-Start with a simple 8th-note hi-hat pattern, hitting on both downbeats and upbeats.
-Then, experiment by opening the hi-hat on select beats or introducing syncopation to make the rhythm more intricate and interesting.
+Start with a simple 8th-note pattern, hitting on both downbeats and upbeats.
+Then, experiment by opening the hi-hat on select beats or introducing syncopation for a more intricate rhythm.

 Example:

-Program closed hi-hats on the downbeats and add an open hi-hat on the "and" of beat 2 to create a dynamic rhythm that enhances the track's groove.
+Program closed hi-hats on downbeats and add an open hi-hat on the “and” of beat 2 to create a dynamic rhythm that enhances the groove.

 Step 4: Shaping Snare Patterns